fingerprintjs/fingerprintjs-pro-flutter/README.md

 </p>

 # FingerprintJS Pro Flutter
-### Official Flutter plugin for 100% accurate device identification, created for the FingerprintJS Pro.
+### Official Flutter plugin for 100% accurate device identification, created for FingerprintJS Pro.

 This plugin can be used in a Flutter application to call the native FingerprintJS Pro libraries and identify devices.